What is hybrid cloud?

 A stable, proven foundation that’s versatile enough for rolling out new applications, virtualizing environments, and creating a secure hybrid cloud.

-A management and operations platform that unifies hybrid cloud environments.
+A multicloud operations and cloud management platform that unifies hybrid cloud solutions.

 All the private cloud infrastructure and management tools you need plus a container application platform that helps you move workloads across hybrid environments.